 Adopting Arminghall's 10-degree rule, Stonehenge's primary axis was set at 50 degrees.
 So, too, were a pair of timber posts standing in Aubrey Holes 56 and 28.
 Perhaps as long ago as 3,100 BC.

 Most importantly, the 50-degree axis does not pass through the gap of the great trilithon - and never did.
-That was the job of the secondary axis.

 One of the reasons why Stonehenge is where it is...

 If carried far enough, Stonehenge's axis passes over the southern slope of Sidbury Hill.
 However, pointing 1.5 degrees further north than the axis, the solstice rises from out of Sidbury Hill.
 Early folk paved the crest of Sidbury Hill with pebbles collected from the river Avon - as if wishing to turn the world upside down!